augustss/verse-semantics/Book/docs/05_control.md

 ```

 This failure-based approach integrates naturally with `decides` effect system, allowing you to chain conditions that might fail without explicit error handling at each step.

+If any experesion in the conditon fails, control flow proceed to the `else` branch if any, and any effects performed while evaluating the condition are undone, including side-effects.

+The condition can also introduce new bindings that can be used in the `then` branch.

 ### The Case Expression